The Northern California Chapter

 Q. How do I get seeds to plant?

 Bamboo flowers at irregular, and usually very lengthy, intervals.
 In some varieties the intervals can be longer than 50 years.
 Bamboo seeds are not readily available and there is no organized method for distributing them when a variety of bamboo does come into flower.
 You might ask at a bamboo specialty nursery if any bamboo has flowered recently and if they have seeds available.
-Here is the list of all bamboo nurseries known to the ABS.
+The sources of bamboos known to the ABS can be searched here.

 Q. How do I care for my "Lucky Bamboo"?